 Follow these best practices to achieve maximum value and success with Tanium Comply.
-These steps align with the key benchmark metric: decreasing the number of endpoints with critical or high vulnerabilities.
+These steps align with the key standards metrics: Comply coverage across endpoints and decreasing the number of endpoints with critical or high vulnerabilities.

 Define distinct roles and responsibilities in a RACI chart.

 Install Tanium Connect.
 See Tanium Connect User Guide: Installing Connect.

 Install Tanium Patch.
 See Tanium Patch User Guide: Installing Patch.

 Install Tanium Trends.
 See Tanium Trends User Guide: Installing Trends.